-Allison L. Borgatti is a member of the firm’s Business Litigation Group and focuses her practice on corporate compliance issues, white-collar defense and government investigation matters.
+Allison L. Borgatti is a member of the firm’s White Collar Defense and Corporate Compliance Group and focuses her practice on corporate compliance issues, white-collar defense and government investigation matters.
 She represents clients in the investigation and defense of allegations of wrongdoing in complex criminal cases, civil fraud and corruption matters.
 Ms. Borgatti has extensive experience with issues relating to the Office of Foreign Assets Control (OFAC) and the Foreign Corrupt Practices Act (FCPA).

 Before joining Archer, Ms. Borgatti served as an Assistant District Attorney with the Philadelphia District Attorney’s Office, where she managed, investigated, researched, and prosecuted over fifty major jury trials to verdict, including homicides, attempted murders, non-fatal shootings, and gunpoint robberies.
 She oversaw pre-trial and trial preparation efforts for multiple cases involving thousands of exhibits and witnesses.
 Ms. Borgatti handled examination of experts in such fields as ballistics and firearms, competency, medical sciences, including forensic pathology, DNA and trace forensic evidence, cellular telephone forensics, historical cellular site analysis, forgery, handwriting analysis, and covert surveillance.
 She coordinated investigations involving federal and local law enforcement agencies, including, but not limited to, the Federal Bureau of Investigation, the Central Intelligence Agency, the Department of Homeland Security, and the Department of Justice.